-Buying a home in Arizona?
-The home inspection process is next.
+The Arizona home inspection process is a huge part of buying a home.
 Why should you do the inspection?
 What is involved?

 There are many good reasons to do home inspections but here are five for starters.

 Your home, whether it is your primary residence or a vacation home, is normally the single largest investment that most people have.

 Buying a home is often an emotional and stressful time so trust a professional to look for things that you may not even think to look for.
 It’s a small price to pay to gain some valuable knowledge about your investment.

 You will want to tell your home inspector that you also want a termite inspection.
 Don’t let the presence of termites alarm you as they are quite prevalent in Arizona.
 The termite inspector will be able to tell you how extensive they are and report any damage they may see.
 You can also check the Office of Pest Management website to see if treatment has been done previously on the home you are buying.

 Mold is also present in the arid desert climate.

 Has the home ever been flooded?
 Perhaps a pipe leak in the kitchen or bathroom?
 If the home has been flooded ask if any mold remediation was done and whether a certificate exists verifying the home is free of mold.
 Your home inspector will look for signs of mold.